knpuniversity/oauth/knpu/client-credentials.rst

     Host: coop.apps.knpuniversity.com
     Authorization: Bearer ACCESSTOKENHERE

-This token takes the place of your username and password, is tied to exactly one COOP account, and is limited to performing certain tasks.

-For our convenience, the COOP has a little sandbox for each POST endpoint, and as you can see, the only thing we need to specify is the Access Token.
-Now, how do we get that access token?
+COOP has a little sandbox to play with each POST endpoint, and as you can see, the only thing we need to specify is the Access Token.
+How do we get that?

-Fortunately, the COOP API supports OAuth, which means that it follows a standard for how this is done.
-What's a little confusing is that there isn't just one strategy for exchanging access tokens with OAuth, there are several.
-These strategies are called *grant types*, and each is perfect for different situations, like web apps versus desktop apps.

 OAuth Applications
 ------------------

-But first, we need to register an application on COOP.
-The application represents the third-party app or website that will attempt to get access to a user's account.
-Let's give it a name like "Brent's Lazy CRON Job", a description, and check only the box for "Collect Eggs from Your Chickens".
+Before we worry about that, we need to register an application on COOP.
+The application represents the external app or website that we want to build.
+In OAuth-speak, it's this application that will actually ask for access to a user's account.

+Our external app will just be a little command-line script

+Give it a name like "Brent's Lazy CRON Job", a description, and check only the box for "Collect Eggs from Your Chickens".
 These checkboxes are called "scopes", which are basically permissions.
 In this case, if a user grants this application access to their account, the access token we